Suzette M. Malveaux: Career

 In 2003, Malveaux began her teaching career at the University of Alabama School of Law.
-She joined the faculty of the Columbus School of Law, at The Catholic University of America in 2006.
-In 2018, Malveaux joined the University of Colorado Law School, as the Provost Professor of Civil Rights Law and Director of the Byron R. White Center for Study of American Constitutional Law.
+She joined the faculty of the Columbus School of Law, at the Catholic University of America in 2006.
+In 2018, Malveaux joined the University of Colorado Law School, as the Provost Professor of Civil Rights Law and director of the Byron R. White Center for Study of American Constitutional Law.
+She began teaching at Washington & Lee Law School in 2024.

-Malveaux is a frequent commentator on various legal issues involving the U.S. Supreme Court, the civil legal system, and civil rights.
+Malveaux is a frequent commentator on legal issues involving the U.S. Supreme Court, the civil legal system, and civil rights.
 Media outlets in which she has appeared include CNN, MSNBC, Al Jazeera English, and the PBS Newshour.
 She has also been interviewed by The New York Times, The Wall Street Journal, and The National Law Journal.